Fazl Mosque, London: History

-The Place was due to be formally opened by Prince Faisal of Saudi Arabia who, however, was stopped from doing so by the Foreign Secretary of the King of Saudi Arabia only a few hours before the ceremony was to start.
+The mosque was due to be formally opened by Prince Faisal of Saudi Arabia who, however, was stopped from doing so by the Foreign Secretary of the King of Saudi Arabia only a few hours before the ceremony was to start.
 The planned inauguration, nevertheless, went ahead and Khan Bahadur Sheikh Abdul Qadir, ex-Minister of Punjab Legislative Council, formally opened the mosque on 4 October 1926.
 Around 600 distinguished guests representing numerous countries, as well as local MPs and other dignitaries attended the ceremony and the function was well reported in the press.

-The Place accommodates 150 worshippers and is also known as the London Mosque.
+The mosque accommodates 150 worshippers and is also known as the London Mosque.
 Its first Imam was Maulana Abdul Rahim Dard and its first muezzin (caller to prayer) was Mr Bilal Nuttall.
 Since 1926 the London Mosque has had eleven Imams.
 The current incumbent is Ata'ul Mujeeb Rashid who has served as Imam since 1983.